pmean/build-website/text/04/stata-list.md

 Listservs are very educational as long as you have the tolearance for the large amount of email that they generate.
-I belong to several listservs and to help keep my sanity, I place all of this email in a special folder so it doesn\'t get mixed in with more important stuff.
+I belong to several listservs and to help keep my sanity, I place all of this email in a special folder so it doesn't get mixed in with more important stuff.

 There is a nice [FAQ (Frequently Asked Questions) about Statalist](http://www.stata.com/support/faqs/res/statalist.html).
 This